-You know that something is amiss with yourself or your loved one, but you’re not sure if it is obsession or addiction.
-Is treatment for addiction the right way to go, or is it just bad obsessive habits that need to be untangled by a behavioral doctor?
-It is important to understand the differences between obsession vs addiction, recognizing the signs of each, and knowing when to get help so that you can get the best possible care for yourself or your loved one.
+You know that something is amiss with yourself or your loved one, but you’re not sure if it’s obsession or addiction.
+Are addiction treatment programs the right way to go?
+Or is it just bad obsessive habits that need to be untangled by a behavioral doctor?
+It’s important to understand the differences between obsession vs. addiction, recognizing the signs of each, and knowing when to get help so that you can get the best possible care for yourself or your loved one.

 A diagnosis of OCD requires the following:

 - Compulsions or time spent on the obsession that is time-consuming (more than one hour a day)

 - Impair work, social or other important functions

 There are many different types of obsession, including intrusive thoughts, compulsions, constant checking, fear of contamination or germs, and hoarding.
 Some of the signs of obsession include: